someguynamedjosh/nodespeak/design/language.md

 - The common type is `[3]Int + [2]Int`.
 - There is no BCT rule that can be applied to this, so the inflation is invalid.

-## Functions
+## Macros

-Functions are the weirdest thing about nodespeak.
-For loops are functions.
-If statements are functions.
-Regular functions are functions, too.
+Macros are the weirdest thing about nodespeak.
+For loops are macros.
+If statements are macros.
+Regular macros are macros, too.
 So let's look at examples:

 ### Declaration